 Visit one or all of these Kennebunkport Museums, and you’ll feel a stronger connection to this historic coastal community.
 Through artifacts and stories, these attractions take you back in time and introduce you to the people whose actions and ingenuity have charted Kennebunkport’s course and earned the town its place in history.

 Kennebunkport has the world’s oldest and biggest electric train museum, surprising rail lovers.
 The Seashore Trolley Museum opened in 1939 with one open trolley vehicle.
 Since that moment when ten people chipped in $15 apiece to save car No. 31 from the Biddeford & Saco Railroad Company, thousands have supported the museum’s mission and growth.
 Today, the collection contains over 250 transit vehicles from around the U.S. and many other countries.
 The museum is open on weekends in May and October and daily from Memorial Day through Columbus Day.

 8 Maine Street, Kennebunkport, Maine, 207-967-2751

-The Kennebunkport Historical Society’s museum, housed at White Columns—a stately Greek Revival-style mansion in the heart of town—offers both a look at luxurious living in the mid-19th century and a chronicle of two centuries of Kennebunkport history.
+The Kennebunkport Historical Society’s museum, housed at White Columns—a stately Greek Revival-style mansion in the heart of town—looks at luxurious living in the mid-19th century and a chronicle of two centuries of Kennebunkport history.
 Exhibits focus on prominent individuals—from sea captains to presidents George H.W. and George W. Bush—who have brought fortune and fame to this Maine coast town.
-The museum operates from Memorial Day weekend through Columbus Day and reopens in December during Kennebunkport’s Christmas Prelude.
+The Kennebunkport Museums operates from Memorial Day weekend through Columbus Day and reopens in December during Kennebunkport’s Christmas Prelude.

 Brick Store Museum